- Home

 A.K.
 (Master's graduate in 2017) Graduate School of Interdisciplinary Information Studies, Cultural and Human Informatics Course

-It's commonly said that graduate students are at a disadvantage when job hunting, and I personally feel that this is true.
-In fact, I've seen many of my friends struggle with their job hunts.
-For liberal arts graduate students, the spring and summer months of their second year of master's degree are often spent conducting serious research and analysis, leaving them with little time for anything else.
-Naturally, this puts them at a disadvantage.
+It's commonly said that "job hunting is difficult for graduate students," and I certainly felt that was true.
+In fact, I saw many of my friends struggle with job hunting.
+For humanities graduate students, the spring and summer of their second year of graduate school are often filled with serious research and analysis, leaving little time for anything else, so it's natural that they are at a disadvantage in job hunting.

-However, there are also benefits to being a graduate student.
-When asked the standard job-hunting question, "What did you work hardest on as a student?", you can proudly answer, "My research."
-Research efforts are surprisingly highly valued in job hunting.
-Furthermore, the ability to objectively assess your position through daily research and the ability to persuasively assert your passion within that perspective are valuable assets in job applications and interviews.
+However, there are also advantages unique to graduate students.
+To the standard job hunting question, "What did you work hardest on during your student years?", you can proudly answer, "My research."
+The effort you put into research is surprisingly well-regarded in job hunting.
+Also, the ability to objectively assess your own position and persuasively assert your enthusiasm, cultivated through daily research, becomes a great asset in application forms and interviews during job hunting.

-However, when it came to my job hunt, I went to the company in casual clothes after school and spent the interview talking about how I messed up my seminar presentation that day.
-Starting in 2017, I will be working in the consulting and research industry.
-I think I was able to promote myself as a graduate student, including both my strengths and weaknesses, which was what made me stand out during my job hunt.
+I had managed to secure an informal job offer during my first year of graduate school, I might have been able to dedicate my second year of graduate school to research.
+However, during my job search, I went to interviews in casual clothes straight from school, and I ended up getting hired by a company where I simply talked about the failures I had experienced in my seminar presentation that day.
+From 2017, I will be working in the consulting and research industry.
+I believe that being able to promote myself as a graduate student, including both my strengths and weaknesses, was what was valued during my job search.

 A.T.
 (Master's degree, 2021) Graduate School of Engineering, Department of Electrical Engineering

 I received a job offer from an electronics manufacturer through a school recommendation.
-During my job search, I attended joint company information sessions both inside and outside of my university.
-I decided I wanted to work for a company where I could utilize my academic background, so I applied to companies that offered a department recommendation.
+In my job search, I participated in joint company information sessions held both inside and outside the university.
+As a result, I decided that I wanted to work for a company where I could utilize my field of study, so I focused my job search on companies that I could get into through a departmental recommendation.

-When applying for a technical position, you typically undergo a "technical interview."
-For each interview, I prepared slides about my research and gave a 10-minute presentation explaining the content and significance of my research and my future research prospects.
-Afterward, I was asked questions about my research, the efforts I made in my research, and what I focused on outside of my research.
-These questions were frequently asked by companies, so it's a good idea to plan what to say in advance.
+When applying for a technical position, you will generally have a "technical interview."
+For every interview I had with a company, I prepared slides about my research and gave a 10-minute explanation of the content and significance of my research, as well as my outlook for future research activities.
+After that, I was asked questions mainly about the content of my research, the efforts I made in my research, and other things I focused on besides research.
+These questions were frequently asked by every company, so I think it's a good idea to think about what you will say in advance.

-While the format of school recommendations varies depending on your department, in my case, I needed to receive a formal offer.
-It was difficult to receive this formal offer by March.
-Furthermore, my job search overlapped with the university's midterm research presentation, which was mentally challenging.
-However, I finally received the formal offer in May.
-Even if you use a school recommendation, it is a good idea to not neglect job hunting and to gather information on and apply to a variety of companies.
+The form of school recommendations may differ depending on the department you belong to, but in my case, I needed to receive an informal job offer in order to be recommended, and I was unable to receive that informal offer by the end of March.
+Also, the timing of my job search and the interim presentation of my research at university overlapped, which was mentally tough, but I finally received an informal job offer in May.
+Even if you're using a school recommendation, I think it's a good idea not to take job hunting lightly and to gather information on and apply to various companies.

 Y.A.
 (Master's degree, 2021) Graduate School of Information Science and Technology, Department of Computer Science

-biggest difference I felt between standard and recommendation applications was the support provided by the company.
-With standard applications, unless you specifically request it, there are no opportunities for individual consultations before the selection process, such as alumni visits.
-Instead, you have to gather information through internships and information sessions.
-On the other hand, with recommendation applications, while it depends on the major, there are often information sessions held within the department, and there was ample time to visit alumni.
-I felt like I was given significant preferential treatment, with support provided to help me succeed during the selection process.
-It's easy to talk about your specialty and use what you've done at university to highlight your accomplishments.
-While it's likely that the acceptance rate for recommended applications is significantly higher than for regular applications, it's still likely that your application won't go well if you're not careful.
-While internships and information sessions aren't required, gathering information and taking the selection process as practice, just like for regular applications, are likely to be helpful for recommended applications.
+The biggest difference I felt between regular and recommended applications was the support from the company staff during the job hunting process.
+With regular applications, unless you proactively reach out, there are no opportunities for individual consultations before the selection process, such as alumni visits.
+You have to participate in internships and information sessions yourself to gather information.
+On the other hand, with recommended applications, although it may depend on the major, there are sometimes information sessions held within the major, and I was given ample time for alumni visits.
+I felt quite privileged, as they provided support to help me succeed during the selection process.
+It was also easier to talk about my specialization and to use what I did at university as a selling point.
+While it's likely that the acceptance rate for recommended applications is considerably higher than for regular applications, complacency is still a risk.
+Internships and information sessions aren't mandatory, but gathering information and practicing by going through the selection process, just like with regular applications, will probably be helpful for recommended applications as well.
+Recommended applications also

-There are also drawbacks to recommended applications, such as restrictions for each major and the general inability to decline, so I recommend carefully considering your application.
-In my case, I started my recommended application in May and completed it by the end of that month, so I don't think there's any need to rush into applying.
-However, if possible, I recommend taking the opportunity to visit alumni.
-Seniors in your major will be very helpful, as they will be very helpful emotionally.
-(I personally found myself frantically requesting an alumni visit in May when I still hadn't received a job offer.)
-If you're in trouble, it's a good idea to utilize support available to some majors, such as the Career Support Office or the Science and Engineering Collaborative Career Support Office.
-You'll likely receive good advice when you're in the most difficult situation.
+have disadvantages, such as restrictions depending on the major and the inability to decline offers, so I recommend thinking carefully before applying.
+In my case, I started my recommended application in May and completed it by the end of May, so I don't think there's any need to rush.
+However, if possible, I think it's a good idea to take advantage of opportunities like alumni visits.
+Seniors in your major will be very helpful and supportive, which will be a great help mentally (I myself was in May with no job offers and was frantically asking for alumni visits).
+If you're in trouble, you can use the Career Support Office or the Science and Engineering Collaboration Career Support Office, which are available to certain majors.
+You'll likely get good advice when you're really in trouble.